Broke and Lonely? “Lavender Marriage” May Be For You!

 It was in this context that the 2021 Platonic Marriage Trend was birthed.
 Platonic marriages were defined in a 2021 Brides article as “a legal union based on spiritual connection or practical love, rather than on sexual or romantic love.”
 A relationship expert explained: “Some people may not want to get married to a romantic partner.
 They want stability with a partner they trust and more flexibility in their lives.
 I think this is a great solution for those that fall into that category.
 Having someone that has your back and you can trust is a wonderful feeling.”

 The New York Times also did a trend piece on Platonic Marriages in 2021 that opened with the story of best friends Jay and Krystle, “besties, both queer and open to dating anyone but each other.”
-Their viral video, specifically, was centered in most of the era’s trend pieces and they became poster children for the practice.
+Jay and Krystle’s story appeared in a lot of reporting around this time.
 The Times piece also went beyond Jay and Krystle, speaking to five different couples seeking platonic marriages, including two pansexual women from Columbus who each had two children from previous relationships and wanted to raise their families and buy a home together.
 Platonic marriages, the Times wrote, challenged assumptions about which elements were important to making a marriage succeed.

 Jay and Krystle appeared on The Tamron Hall Show in 2021 to discuss their relationship.
 In 2023, Jay returned to the program to deliver an update to the Tamron Hall audience — they were divorcing.
 While Jay and Krystle remained friends, Jay said she had ended up wanting that romance and intimacy once she met her current partner, Jeff.
 She says now that she didn’t value herself enough back then to think she’d ever be “worthy” of romantic love.